Ediacaran biota: Preservation bias

-The paucity of Ediacaran fossils after the Cambrian could simply be due to conditions that no longer favoured the fossilisation of Ediacaran organisms, which may have continued to thrive unpreserved.
+The paucity of Ediacaran fossils after the Cambrian could simply be due to conditions no longer favoring the fossilization of Ediacaran organisms, which may have continued to thrive unpreserved for a considerable time.
 However, if they were common, more than the occasional specimen might be expected in exceptionally preserved fossil assemblages (Konservat-Lagerstätten) such as the Burgess Shale and Chengjiang.
 Although no reports of Ediacara-type organisms in the Cambrian period are widely accepted at present, a few disputed reports have been made, as well as unpublished observations of 'vendobiont' fossils from 535 Ma Orsten-type deposits in China.

 Predation and grazing

-It is suggested that by the Early Cambrian, organisms higher in the food chain caused the microbial mats to largely disappear.
-If these grazers first appeared as the Ediacaran biota started to decline, then it may suggest that they destabilised the microbial substrate, leading to displacement or detachment of the biota; or that the destruction of the mat destabilised the ecosystem, causing extinctions.
+It has been suggested that by the Early Cambrian, organisms higher in the food chain caused the microbial mats to largely disappear.
+If these grazers first appeared as the Ediacaran biota started to decline, then it may suggest that they destabilised the microbial mats in a "Cambrian substrate revolution", leading to displacement or detachment of the biota; or that the destruction of the microbial substrate destabilized the ecosystem, causing extinctions.

-Alternatively, skeletonised animals could have fed directly on the relatively undefended Ediacaran biota.
+Alternatively, skeletonized animals could have fed directly on the relatively undefended Ediacaran biota.

 However, if the interpretation of the Ediacaran age Kimberella as a grazer is correct then this suggests that the biota had already had limited exposure to "predation".

-Little evidence has been identified for any trace fossils in the Ediacaran Period, which could speak against the active grazing theory.
-Further, the onset of the Cambrian Period is defined by the appearance of a worldwide trace fossil assemblage, quite distinct from the activity-barren Ediacaran Period.

 Competition

-It is possible that increased competition due to the evolution of key innovations among other groups, perhaps as a response to predation, drove the Ediacaran biota from their niches.

-However, this argument has not successfully explained similar phenomena.
-For instance, the bivalve molluscs' "competitive exclusion" of brachiopods was eventually deemed to be a coincidental result of two unrelated trends.
+Increased competition due to the evolution of key innovations among other groups, perhaps as a response to predation, may have driven the Ediacaran biota from their niches.
+However, the supposed "competitive exclusion" of brachiopods by bivalve molluscs was eventually deemed to be a coincidental result of two unrelated trends.

 Change in environmental conditions

-While it is difficult to infer the effect of changing planetary conditions on organisms, communities, and ecosystems, great changes were happening at the end of the Precambrian and the start of the Early Cambrian.
+Great changes were happening at the end of the Precambrian and the start of the Early Cambrian.
 The breakup of the supercontinents, rising sea levels (creating shallow, "life-friendly" seas), a nutrient crisis, fluctuations in atmospheric composition, including oxygen and carbon dioxide levels, and changes in ocean chemistry (promoting biomineralisation) could all have played a part.

 Assemblages

-Ediacaran-type fossils are recognised globally in 25 localities and a variety of depositional conditions, and are commonly grouped into three main types, known as assemblages and named after typical localities.
-Each assemblage tends to occupy its own region of morphospace, and after an initial burst of diversification changes little for the rest of its existence.
+Late Ediacaran macrofossils are recognized globally in at least 52 formations and a variety of depositional conditions.
+Each formation is commonly grouped into three main types, known as assemblages and named after typical localities.
+Each assemblage tends to occupy its own time period and region of morphospace, and after an initial burst of diversification (or extinction) changes little for the rest of its existence.